Pyrobow/Microscope-Assister/README.md

 Currently it is quite barebones and just runs in command line.
 In the future it will have a proper user interface.

 You still need the rules of Microscope to use this effectively, it is only designed to be an aid.

+To use the generator, just run the generator_main.py file.